M-o-a-T/moat-kv/docs/source/command_line.rst

    This value is also affected by ``--eval``.

-.. option:: -y, --yaml

-   Print the result of this operation as YAML data.

-   This will be the default soon.

 .. option:: path…

    Write to the entry at this location.
 The default is the root node, which